DevBigEazi/DevBigEazi/README.md

 ## What I'm currently learning 📚

-- Diving into Web 3 World
+- Diving into Web 3 & Blockchain World
-- Latest NextJs features
 </details>